sosiristseng/sosiristseng.github.io/docs/applications/package-manager/pacman.md

 # yay -S paru   # Compile paru from source
 ```

-  Afterwards, you can install AUR packages as if installing regular ones
+Afterward, you can install AUR packages as if installing regular ones

 ```sh
 paru -S google-chrome